mattrberry/CryBoy/README.md

 ## Usage

 After installing the dependencies, the project can be built with `shards build --release`.
 At this point, the binary lives in `bin/cryboy`.
-The binary takes a an optional CGB bios path and a rom path as its arguments: `bin/cryboy /path/to/rom` or `bin/cryboy /path/to/bios /path/to/rom`.
+The binary takes an optional CGB bios path and a rom path as its arguments: `bin/cryboy /path/to/rom` or `bin/cryboy /path/to/bios /path/to/rom`.

 Note: The Game Boy Color bios initializes the color palettes in some old Game Boy games to give them an updated look.
 This is why Pokemon Blue (which was developed for the original Game Boy and only had 4 colors) has a handful more colors, including a blue primary color and a red color for the character sprites.
 If you choose to launch a game for the original Game Boy without the Game Boy Color bios, you'll only see the games in 4 colors as you would on an original Game Boy.
 Games with native support for the Game Boy Color, like Pokemon Crystal, _should_ behave the same with or without the bios.